 - Circumduction (combination movements)

 From a functional standpoint, we are talking about a ball and socket joint.
-Therefore, all of the movements just described are literally a form of rotation if you were watching the ball move against the socket itself.
+Therefore, all of the movements just described are a form of rotation if you were watching the ball move against the socket itself.
 It’s also important to point out the connection I made to the acromion process sitting atop the head of the humerus.
-When we do abduction at the shoulder joint, eventually, the head of the humerus bumps into the acromion.
+When we abduct at the shoulder joint, eventually, the head of the humerus bumps into the acromion.
 Most people can abduct their shoulder joint to about ninety degrees only.
 There is a small percentage of the population who have a different shaped acromion that allows them to abduct higher than the typical ninety degrees.